tarik19x/IMTC-LAB-02/README.md

 # LAB 02

+# Part 1: Oculus Integration - HandsInteractionTrainScene

+This repository contains a modification of the HandsInteractionTrainScene as part of the Oculus integration.
+In Part 1, I made the following changes:

+## Button Duplication

+I duplicated two buttons within the HandsInteractionTrainScene.

+## Implemented Behaviors

+### Color Change Behavior

+I added a behavior that allows me to change the color of four cacti to red.
+When I press the associated button, these cacti change color.

+### SuperSpeed Behavior

+Another behavior I implemented enables the drone to move at a significantly faster pace.
+Each time I press the corresponding button, the drone's speed increases.

+## Button Integration

+To activate these behaviors, I connected them to the duplicated buttons through the Interactable state change unity events.

+Feel free to explore the repository for the modified scene and associated scripts.

 ## Part 2: Drone and Camera Controls

 In Part 2, I integrated specific behaviors for both the drone and the user's perspective (camera) controls.
 Here are the chosen controls and the reasoning behind them: